pilatand/Honors_Biology_Project/README.md

 GitHub Repository by Andrew Pilat

-This repository contains all custom code for producing figures and calculating statistics in R.
+This repository contains all custom code for figure production and publication-relevant statistics.